sjuhye/kmh/README.md

-Built with Gatsby + Contentful on Netlify
+Built with Gatsby + Contentful and hosted with Netlify